Skip to main content

 MSLM installed SnowSat technology in 2 more of its Pisten Bully 600s so that the commanding armada of groomers now totals 6 of 7 machines operating this incredible system.

 What is routine for MSLM is considered extraordinary for other resorts.
-Resort lift maintenance and improvements this summer saw $60,000 on a new haul rope for the Summit 6 Express, $10,000 on a new gear box for Sundance Quad loading conveyor and $20,000 on a new belt for Magic Carpet.
+Resort lift maintenance and improvements this summer saw $60,000 on a new haul rope for the Summit 6 Express, $10,000 on a new gearbox for the Sundance Quad loading conveyor and $20,000 on a new belt for Magic Carpet.

-Protecting the sustainability and the ecological balance of the surrounding environment is a priority, that’s why MSLM spent $40,000 on more energy efficient insulation on both Summit 6 Express lift Terminals.
-And finally, the safety of its employees and guests is of utmost importance to MSLM, which is the reason behind spending over $200,000 on a new 8320 high voltage gear switch and improvements to the Moonstone electrical station to enhance reliability and safety.
+Protecting the sustainability and the ecological balance of the surrounding environment is a priority, that’s why MSLM spent $40,000 on more energy-efficient insulation on both Summit 6 Express lift Terminals.
+Finally, the safety of its employees and guests is of utmost importance to MSLM, which is the reason behind spending over $200,000 on a new 8320 high-voltage gear switch and improvements to the Moonstone electrical station to enhance reliability and safety.
 MSLM continues to be operated by a family of skiers who in turn are committed to offering the best skiing and snowboarding in Ontario!

 Less waiting.
 More skiing and boarding.
-After 30 seasons, the Louis Express Quad chair has officially retired and will be replaced with a new high-speed 6-seater state of the art Leitner Poma chairlift valued at over $6 million dollars.
-Skiers and Riders love speed and MSLM has consistently been the leader in high speed chairlifts.
+After 30 seasons, the Louis Express Quad chair has officially retired and will be replaced with a new high-speed 6-seater state-of-the-art Leitner Poma chairlift valued at over $6 million.
+Skiers and Riders love speed and MSLM has consistently been the leader in high-speed chairlifts.
 At MSLM, we move people and our customers ski and board more.

 Terrain improvement.
 MSLM’s new chairlift required a new peak!
-During the off-season crews were busy moving over 40,000 cubic metres of earth.
+During the off-season, crews were busy moving over 40,000 cubic meters of earth.
 The height of Yodler & North Peak is now equal to the elevation of Summit Peak.

 Ski and ride under the lights.
-A $100,000 investment with lighting partner Musco has increased lighting on Easy Street slope and to the new peak along Yodler slope.
+A $100,000 investment with lighting partner Musco has increased lighting on the Easy Street slope and to the new peak along the Yodler slope.

 The Roaring 20s